marcpinet/batch-downloader-nyaa.si/README.md

 This quick video shows you how the script works (without trying to make it crash (of course, you won't succeed in making it crash 👀))<br><br>
 <b>Fun fact:</b>
-<br>As you might have seen, in the video, the first episode of <i>Boku no Hero Academia 5th Season</i> wasn't really downloaded.<br>The script took the most recent one which happened to have a title similar to a batch release.<br>I found a way to fix that and it now works.
+<br>As you might have seen, in the video, the first episode of <i>Boku no Hero Academia 5th Season</i> wasn't the good one.<br>The script took the most recent one which happened to have a title similar to a batch release.<br>I found a way to fix that and it now works.
 I won't make the video again since it takes a lot of time (lol)

 https://user-images.githubusercontent.com/52708150/130366440-2635b482-07bc-4df4-8b5e-b64fd2f0dd9c.mp4